FarhanShoukat/Text-Classification/README.md

 ## Abstract:
 In this project, three methods were used to classify emails (as spam and not spam).
-The classification is done using kNN, Naive Bayes and Artificial Neural Network.
-First, image data is either normalized or scaled.
-Then it is fed to classifier.
-Note the only purpose of this study is to compare various methods of image classification.
+The classification is done using k nearest neighbor (kNN), Naive Bayes and Artificial Neural Network.
+Naive Bayes and Neural Network gave good results. kNN failed to give any result.

 ## Methadology: